wkolowski/Type-Theory-Wishlist/README.md

 TODO:
 - Make sure that `@` used for as-patterns doesn't clash with `@` used for explicit arguments and `@` used for name concretion.
-- Describe the fact that constructor names need not be unique and that every inductive types has its own namespace.
+- Describe the fact that constructor names need not be unique and that every inductive type has its own namespace.
 The same for coinductives.

 ## Pattern matching on steroids <a id="pattern-matching"></a> [↩](#toc)